damianolodi/damNotes/content/css/03-content-positioning.md

 `box-sizing: content-box;`

-`box-sizing: border-box;` → size attributes will apply after the padding and border have been added
+`box-sizing: border-box;` &rarr; size attributes will apply after the padding and border have been added

 * * *

 ### Alignment

-`float: left;` → subsequent content in the container is wrapped around the floating content
+`float: left;` &rarr; subsequent content in the container is wrapped around the floating content

-`clear: both;` → delete the effect of a previous float container on the actual container
+`clear: both;` &rarr; delete the effect of a previous float container on the actual container

 * * *